 This day which is also heralded as the “World Suicide day” is going to make me speak the closest and darkest secret of my life.

 I was about seven when my dad came home, in tears and narrated to us the sad demise of his friend.
-Sending his wife and kids for a vacation, my dad’s friend had drunk a bottle of baygon to end his life.
-It seemed he had not spoken to anyone for days on ends and even on the day of his death despite several attempts the regular milkman could not get him to open the door.
+Sending his wife and kids for a vacation, my dad’s friend had drunk a bottle of Baygon (an insect repellant) to end his life.
+It seemed he had not spoken to anyone for days and even on the day of his death despite several attempts the regular milkman could not get him to open the door.

 “If only he had spoken to someone...” my father kept repeating these words.

-After that, everytime I saw the baygon bottle, my heart would beat faster.
+After that, every time I saw a Baygon bottle, my heart would beat faster.
 Somehow I was convinced that this is the only way a person can die.
 I began to imagine my parents killing each other with it.
 My sister adding it in my food and what not.
 That though was all a funny series of events inside my head.
 Nothing serious, just a child’s imagination.

-But yes, its stuck around.
-The thought of suicide and through baygon.
+But yes, it stuck around.
+The thought of suicide and through Baygon.

 Then my mother died.
 And life took all possible bad turns.
 I could not speak to anyone about my pain.
 It was a vicious circle really.
 If I cried, my sister cried, if she cried my dad did.
 So I had assigned a time for my crying- three o clock at night.
-I stay up late till I was sure everyone went off to sleep and then I would get up and walk to the bathroom and cry.
+I would stay up late and once I was sure everyone had gone off to sleep, I would get up and walk to the bathroom and cry.

 I missed my mother and suddenly nothing seemed right.
 I couldn’t talk to anyone, I could not explain how much I missed her.
 Because everyone was too busy understanding the practical side of her demise.
 “How will the kids be brought up?”
 “Who will cook the food?”
 “Who will manage the house?” and blah and blah.

-And one fine day I again as per my routine walked to the bathroom and started to cry.
-It usually would last for an hour or so.
-It was suddenly in the middle of the crying that I saw the baygon bottle kept there, I picked it up toyed with it and started to imagine what would happen if I drank it.
+And one fine day, as always in accordance with my nocturnal routine, walked to the bathroom and started crying.
+An hour long routine on most days was suddenly interrupted by a sight – A big green bottle of Baygon bottle.
+I picked it up, toyed with it and started to imagine what would happen if I drank it.

 The thoughts went like this…

-“Papa had told me his friend drank baygon and instantly started to feel very hot and so began to take of clothes”– I checked I was wearing a pair of shorts and T-shirts- I will not feel very hot.
+“Papa had told me his friend drank baygon and instantly started to feel very hot and so began to take of his clothes”– I checked I was wearing a pair of shorts and T-shirt- I will not feel very hot.

 “Papa had told me he vomited a lot and so the vomit was all over his bedroom, until in the end he reached the bathroom somehow.”– That would be messy, Papa would have to clean it himself.
 Thank god I am already in bathroom, so that’s taken care of.